Triboo/adyen-magento/README.md

 The plugin integrates card component(Secured Fields) using Adyen Checkout for all card payments.
 Local/redirect payment methods are integrated with DirectoryLookup and HPP.
 For Point Of Sale (POS) payments we use Terminal API using Cloud-based communication.
 Boleto, MultiBanco and SEPA are a direct API integration into Adyen.

 ## Requirements
 The plugin supports the Magento Community (version 1.8 and higher) and Enterprise edition (version 1.13 and higher).
 For Magento 2.x please use the following plugin: [https://github.com/Adyen/adyen-magento2](https://github.com/Adyen/adyen-magento2)

-## Collaboration
+## Contributing
-We commit all our new features directly into our GitHub repository.
-But you can also request or suggest new features or code changes yourself!
+We strongly encourage you to join us in contributing to this repository so everyone can benefit from:
+* New features and functionality
+* Resolved bug fixes and issues
+* Any general improvements

+Read our [**contribution guidelines**](CONTRIBUTING.md) to find out how.

 ## Installation
 Copy the folders to your main Magento environment or use composer: